srl3630/FGSM_Defense/README.md

 To assess the performance of our defense methods, we employ a suite of standard classification metrics alongside a custom recovery calculation.

-* **Sabotage Level ($\epsilon$):** Represents the magnitude of the adversarial perturbation applied to the clean image.
-It is the maximum change allowed for any individual pixel, where $\epsilon = 0.0$ represents a clean baseline and higher values represent more aggressive perturbations.
 * **Accuracy:** The ratio of correctly predicted traffic signs to the total number of test samples.
     $$\text{Accuracy} = \frac{TP + TN}{TP + TN + FP + FN}$$
 * **Precision (Macro):** Measures the model's reliability by calculating the average ratio of true positive predictions to the total number of positive predictions across all 43 classes.
 This prevents common signs (like 'Speed Limit 30') from overshadowing rare, critical signs.